-Simon spent the second half of the 1970s dabbling in cinema – he appeared in Woody Allen’s Annie Hall, and he wrote and starred in One-Trick Pony, an unsuccessful movie about a struggling musician.
+Simon spent the second half of the 1970s dabbling in cinema – he appeared in Woody Allen’s Annie Hall, and then wrote and starred in One-Trick Pony, an unsuccessful movie about a struggling musician.
 The accompanying soundtrack is a little sleepy, but contains the hit ‘Late In The Evening’, and strong album tracks like ‘Jonah’ and ‘Ace in the Hole’.

-So Beautiful or So What
+#8 – So Beautiful or So What

 Simon’s 2011 album is based around Indian rhythms and Western African blues guitar.
-Highlights include ‘Dazzling Blue’, dedicated to Simon’s wife Edie Brickell, and ‘The Afterlife’, where the protagonist finds heaven a bureaucratic nightmare, until he meets his creator and he’s lost for words.
+Highlights include ‘Dazzling Blue’, dedicated to Simon’s wife Edie Brickell, and ‘The Afterlife’, where the protagonist finds heaven a bureaucratic nightmare until he meets his creator and he’s lost for words.

-Stranger to Stranger
+#7 – Stranger to Stranger

-Hearts and Bones
+#5 – Hearts and Bones

-The Rhythm of the Saints
+#3 – The Rhythm of the Saints

-Simon took the African guitars of Graceland, courtesy of the late Vincent Nguini, and cross-pollinated them with Latin American rhythms.
-The result is often a little subdued and insular, apart from the rhythmic opener ‘The Obvious Child’, but it’s one of Simon’s most substantial albums with highlights like ‘Spirit Voices’ and ‘The Cool, Cool River’.
+Simon took the African guitars of Graceland, played by Vincent Nguini, and cross-pollinated them with Latin American rhythms.
+The Rhythm of the Saints is often a little subdued and insular, apart from the rhythmic opener ‘The Obvious Child’.
+It’s one of Simon’s most substantial albums, nonetheless, with highlights like the gorgeous ‘Spirit Voices’ and the stunning climax of ‘The Cool, Cool River’.

-There Goes Rhymin’ Simon
+#2 – There Goes Rhymin’ Simon

 Paul Simon rekindled a flagging career and introduced South African musicians, then isolated by apartheid, to the world with 1986’s Graceland.
 Even without the novelty of the sound, it’s filled with great songs like ‘The Boy In The Bubble’, ‘Diamonds on the Soles of Her Shoes’, and ‘Under African Skies’.
 Simon’s musical heroes, The Everly Brothers, provide backing vocals for the title track.